MicrosoftDocs/winrt-api/windows.ui.xaml.automation/automationproperties_landmarktypeproperty.md

 The identifier for the landmark type attached property.

 ## -remarks
-The **LandmarkType** property describes an element that represents a group of elements.
-For example, a search landmark could represent a set of related controls for searching.
+The **LandmarkType** property describes a *landmark*, an element that represents a meaningful group of elements.
+For example, a search landmark could represent a set of controls related to searching.
+Landmarks have many similiarities with headings; for more information about how to use landmarks and headings, see [Landmarks and Headings](https://docs.microsoft.com/en-us/windows/uwp/design/accessibility/landmarks-and-headings).

 If **CustomLandmarkType** is used then [LocalizedLandmarkType](automationproperties_getlocalizedlandmarktype.md) is required to describe the custom landmark.